Home » By Course » Main Dishes » Chana Masala (Chickpea Curry)

 • To make the spice blend: Heat a small heavy skillet over medium heat and add all the whole spices.
 Toast for 3-4 minutes or until the spices become very fragrant.
 Remove from heat and let cool completely, then transfer to a spice grinder or mortar and pestle and grind to a fine powder.
 Set aside.

-• Add a little more ghee and cook the onions until lightly browned, 8-10 minutes.
+• Add the ghee to a Dutch oven or heavy pot and cook the onions until lightly browned, 8-10 minutes.
 Add the ginger, garlic and green chili and cook for 2 minutes.
-Add the ground spice mixture along with the turmeric and asafoetida and cook for another minute.
+Add the ground spice mixture (or curry powder alternative if using) along with the turmeric and asafoetida and cook for another minute.
 Add the tomatoes and ketchup and cook for another 5 minutes.

 • Serve immediately or the following day after the flavors have had more time to meld (it's even better the next day).
 Serve with some fresh naan bread, jasmine rice, and a cool cucumber or leafy green salad.